CinemaEditor

-CinemaEditor Magazine is a quarterly magazine published by American Cinema Editors (ACE).
+CinemaEditor Magazine is a quarterly magazine published by American Cinema Editors (ACE) established on November 28, 1950.
 It began in 1951 as an in-house publication titled The Cinemeditor.
 It grew to 5,000 subscribers in 1963.
-In 1971 the title changed to American Cinemeditor.
+In Fall 1971, the title changed to American Cinemeditor.
 After a two-year suspension, in 1993 it became a monthly newsletter titled Cinemeditor.
 The publication returned to a magazine format in 1995.
 In Winter 2001 the title became CinemaEditor.

-Edgar Burcksen presently leads the magazine's team, with Associate Editor Vincent LoBrutto.
+Edgar Burcksen lead the magazine's team with Associate Editor Vincent LoBrutto until his death in 2024.